 Amelia is on a hilltop and its Poligonal Walls date from the VII-IV centuries B.C

-The conservation and planning of the town is managed by the Commune and the province of Terni.
+is managed by the Commune and the province of Terni.

 Wikipedia link only in Italian